Skip to main content

 Participants do not typically consent to actions that fall outside the rules and expectations of the sport, such as:

-• Intentional Harm: Participants do not consent to intentional or malicious actions by other players, which may result in civil or criminal liability.
+• Intentional Harm: Participants do not consent to deliberate or malicious actions by other players, which may result in civil or criminal liability.

 • Recklessness: Reckless conduct that endangers the safety of others, even within the scope of the sport’s rules, may not be covered by the assumed risks.